ropensci/roweb3/content/blog/2025-07-03-champions-2025/index.en.md

 Currently I work at the National Parks Administration as a Conservation Science Application Specialist.
 I have used R to analyze spatial and temporal data from camera traps, long-term wildlife monitoring and evaluation of invasive alien species management plans.
 I teach ecology to undergraduate and graduate students, technicians and park rangers; and I participate in spaces that promote the inclusion of women and diversity in science and technology, such as R-Ladies Ushuaia.

 I plan to develop a package that will be the gateway to code-based solutions for conservation agents with little experience in the use of R. Entirely written in Spanish and with complete demonstrative examples, I want it to become the initial toolbox for new users, from which to build more complex and specific workflows for particular cases.
-By participating in the Campeon(a|e)s Program, I seek to learn how to promote effective dialogue between management and research, propose processes and promote ways of working to strengthen local capacities that can be sustained over time.
+By participating in the Champions Program, I seek to learn how to promote effective dialogue between management and research, propose processes and promote ways of working to strengthen local capacities that can be sustained over time.

 ## Maria Valentina Clavijo Mesa